 snippet property

-An annotatedCodeLocation object MAY contain a property named snippet whose value is a string containing the text of the source code lines specified by annotatedCodeLocation.physicalLocation.region (§3.21.4).
+An annotatedCodeLocation object MAY contain a property named snippet whose value is a fileContent object (§3.2) containing the text of the source code lines specified by annotatedCodeLocation.physicalLocation.region (§3.21.4).

 annotations property

 An annotatedCodeLocation object MAY contain a property named annotations whose value is an array containing one or more unique (§3.8) annotation objects (§3.28), each of which describes one or more additional physical locations which are relevant to this annotatedCodeLocation object.